JustJoeYo/hang-in-there/README.md

 ### Context:

+This is project 1 in turing Module 2, we had about 10 or so days to create a project matching a comp, add javascript functionality to all buttons/events/functions, and create new HTML for unmotivational posters based on the comp.

 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)